 How old is St Augustine FL?

 San Agustin was first populated by non-natives in 1513 when Ponce de Leon (sent by King Ferdinand of Spain) explored the New World.
 Ponce de Leon named the land La Florida because they arrived during the Easter season (Pascua Florida).
-La Florida represented everything from Key West to Labrador, Canada.

-Ponce de Leon also noticed the rapid currents near Saint Augustine (the Atlantic Gulf Stream), which served as a guide to explorers.
 St Augustine itself was named by Admiral General Don Pedro Menendez de Aviles on August 25, 1565, the Feast of St Augustine.
-Menendez sailing for King Phillip was ordered to reclaim all La Florida for Spain and he was tracking French when he sailed into the St Augustine inlet.
+Menendez, sailing for King Phillip, was ordered to reclaim all La Florida for Spain (from the French).

-Drake’s map from the 1580s is the first map to include St Augustine, more than 30 years before the Pilgrims arrived in Massachusetts.
+Drake’s map from the 1580s is the first map to include St Augustine, more than 30 years before Pilgrims arrived in Massachusetts.
 Aviles Street in St Augustine is the oldest European street in America, 100 years older than Philadelphia’s oldest street.

 8 Great Things to do in St Augustine Florida